 - Purchase an item from the site;

-- Communicate with the Foundation representatives by phone or in-person;
+- Communicate with Foundation representatives by phone or in person;

-- Participate in an event organized by or associated with the Foundation;
+- Take part in an event organized by or associated with the Foundation;

-- Post comments, messages or other content on our site, including but not limited to, on our etools, blog, contact us page or other features of the site that permit you to provide your own comments, messages and content;
+- Post comments, messages, or other content on our site, including but not limited to, via our e-tools, blogs, Contact Us page, or other features of the site that permit you to post your comments, messages, and content;

-- Register to receive electronic communications, such as our e-newsletter; and
+- Subscribe to electronic communications tools, such as our e-newsletter; and

-- Otherwise participate in features of our site that ask for personal information.
+- Otherwise, use features of our site that require personal information.

 We retain your personal information only for as long as we need it to fulfill the purposes for which it was collected and to comply with our legal obligations.
 We may also use and disclose your personal information to third parties under the following limited circumstances:

-- When necessary to protect the safety, property or other rights of the Foundation, its representatives, and users of the services, including to detect and protect fraud;
+- When necessary to protect the safety, property or other rights of the Foundation, its representatives, and users of the Services, including to detect and protect against fraud;

-- With other charities, through an exchange list brokerage, unless you have opted-out.
-Specifically, the foundation may trade your name and mailing address, but never your email address, with other charities.
-You will always be given the opportunity to opt-out.
+- With other charities, through an exchange list brokerage, unless you have opted out.
+Specifically, the Foundation may trade your name and mailing address, but never your e-mail address, with other charities.
+You will always be allowed to opt-out.

 - With your consent; or